 When using Google Ads, you will have to add the AMP page URL in the Mobile URL field.

-Once you have completed the above steps, the non-AMP and AMP version of the same page should be linked after Google indexes both pages.
+Once you have completed the above steps, the non-AMP and AMP version of the same page should be linked in organic searches after Google indexes both pages.
 This process could take between 4 days and 4 weeks, according to data from Google.

 When a visitor accesses your page in a search result from a mobile device, the AMP version will be displayed.
 And when a visitor accesses your page in a search result from a desktop device, the non-AMP version will show.